-The shift modifier only works with the function keys F1 to F12; it is ignored for the other keys.
+The shift modifier only works with the function keys F1 to F12; it is ignored for the other keys except TAB, DEL, DOWN_ARROW and RIGHT_ARROW as identified above.

 MMBasic will translate most VT100 escape codes generated by terminal emulators such as Tera Term and Putty to these codes (excluding the shift and control modifiers).
 This means that a terminal emulator operating over a USB or a serial port opened as console will generate the same key codes as a directly attached keyboard.